chibiboba/JS-120/All the Notes/Lesson 2 Notes.md

 - CLARIFICATION: It's the callback function that is being executed with global object as context, not `forEach`.

-- EXPLANATION: On line 5, The implicit execution context of `forEach` is its calling object, the array `[1, 2, 3]`.
-But a function expression is passed to `map` as argument, and when functions are passed as arguments, they lose surrounding context, so the execution context is then implicitly set to the global object.
-If `map` took a `thisArg` argument, then the execution context would be `thisArg`.
+- EXPLANATION:  It's the callback function that is executed with global context.
+On line 5, The implicit execution context of `forEach` is its calling object, the array `[1, 2, 3]`.
+In the case of the function expression, we know that the execution context is determined by how the function is invoked.
+But the function expression is passed to `map` as argument, and when functions are passed as arguments, they lose surrounding context, so the execution context is then implicitly set to the global object.
+If `map` took a `thisArg` argument instead, then the execution context would be `thisArg`.

-- OTHER EXPLANATION( my own reasoning):
+- OTHER DETAILS ( my own reasoning):
   - `forEach` will invoke the callback within its own scope?
   - In this case of callback function being a function expression, we know that the execution context is determined by how the function is invoked.
   - What's happening here is that a *function* is invoking / executing another function- so the function expression is almost like being invoked as a standalone function.
 Normally,  execution context(`this`) depends on the *object* that invoked the method that `this` is in.